junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 realization)
 >
-> Dean/Rory try to find exit in Winter Quay, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah, ~~Samandriel~~), realize infection pattern (phone call Cas? pray? pray send location info?)
+> Dean/Rory try to find exit in Winter Quay, Dean/Rory talk, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah, ~~Samandriel~~), realize infection pattern (phone call Cas? pray? pray send location info know about Winter Quay?)
 >
-> discuss weeping angel's motives
+> discuss weeping angel's motives (or move to next chapter)
+>
+> chapter end scene Dean pray to Cas, next chap begin Cas POV receiving prayer

 ### draft notes

 Dean/Rory talks about feeling, Rory talks about Amy, Dean: "you waited her for two thousand years?
 Why?"
 Rory: "Do you have anyone you'd do anything to protect them, save them whatever it takes?"
 Dean: "I guess" "Then you should know how it feels to leave them behind.
 I can't do that.
 So I guarded her."
 "She wouldn't even know" "It doesn't matter.
 To save her, I can do anything."
 "Even condemn the world?"
 "Hopefully not, but if it means she's saved, maybe then.
-Not like we haven't done it before" Dean raise eyebrow, Rory: "Long story" (Rory ask about Dean's past story, Dean: "Long story", long story everywhere)
+Not like we haven't done it before" Dean raise eyebrow, Rory: "Long story" (Rory ask about Dean's past story, Dean: "Long story", long story everywhere) Dean mention one year in Purgatory to compare Rory's two thousand years

-Dean ask about Rory's family here, Rory mention Brian, topic of family, bury seed of Rory/Amy's final decision of leaving Doctor
+Dean ask about Rory's family here, Rory mention Brian, topic of family → prepare for ending Rory/Amy's final decision of leaving Doctor, and Dean/Sam reunite

 why infected/weeping angel sends people back/touch them: (Cas's theory) maybe not to harm them, but asking for help, angels have instinct to heal by touch, so they're looking for touch to self-cure, or they're too lonely, so they capture these humans to keep themselves accompany; (Doctor's theory) they feed on time energy, they capture these human for food source; (Dean's theory) they're and they've always been bastards, so they're just continuing being bastards, want to feed *and* attract more angels and hunters over, so they can spread the disease and get more food; or that's the karma for them, about time they pay for being assholes all these times (which pains Cas to think any of them deserve this bc he can hear the angels' screaming of pain even if they're not really alive as stones)